 Currently, groundfish population assessments rely heavily on data gathered with bottom trawl surveys.
 Despite evidence of increased cod abundance in areas with complex bottom habitats, locations with large-grain sediments or high rugosity are avoided or sampled at low frequency with bottom trawls due to the risks of damaging equipment.
-This is a major point of contention for fishing industry members, who believe that limiting information from complex habitats will not accurately reflect cod spatial distribution or abundance (Grabowski et al. 2020).
+This is concerning to fishing industry stakeholders, who believe that limiting information from complex habitats will not accurately reflect cod spatial distribution or abundance (Grabowski et al. 2020).
 Industry members instead support sampling across all habitat types and utilizing dynamic stratification, in which areas of similar habitat characteristics and likelihood of encountering cod are grouped into strata for sampling and later inclusion in assessment efforts.
 These strata cannot be built without accurate information on cod spatial density for all habitats within their spatial range.